dlvlj/json-xml-parse/README.md

 * Transform JSON to XML fast.
 * Works with node packages, in browser, and in CLI.
 * It can handle deeply nested JSON Objects.
 * children/content property in JSON is not required for nesting tags.
-Any property in JSON which is not attribute property or value is treated as child tag.
+Any property in JSON which is not attribute or value is treated as child tag.
 * small package size.
 * Options Available for customization
     * indent your xml data.